CLAT Exam 2026 | Common Law Admission Test

 Why CLAT?

-Law and legal services are among the most honourable and revered professions.
+Law and legal services are one of the most honourable and revered professions in India.
 For instance, the legal representatives' requirements in society are most sought after.
 The first and foremost step to getting into the shoes of legal personnel is to get admission to law programmes.
-For seeking admission to the best law colleges in India for CLAT, approximately 70,000 students appeared for CLAT 2023, a number that keeps on increasing every year.
+Approximately 70,000 students appeared for CLAT 2025, a number that keeps on increasing every year for seeking admission to the best law colleges in India through CLAT.

 CLAT - Gateway to Top Law Universities